Megamiun/auto_pontomais/README.md

 ### Prerequisites

-First you need to have Python 3 and pip3 installed in your computer On Debian based systems, you can use the following commands to do that:
+First you need to have Python 3 and pip3 installed in your computer.
+On Debian based systems, you can use the following commands to do that:

 ```
 sudo apt-get update